-Adults interested in volunteering can contact Nancy Venable by phone at 687-9228 or fill out our online application.
+Adults interested in volunteering can contact Krisene Watson by phone at 687-9228 or fill out our online application.
 Applications are also available year-round at the circulation desk.
 Once we receive your completed volunteer application, we will call you for an interview.
 We ask that you commit to a minimum of two hours volunteer time per week for six weeks.
 You will be trained in the job that is assigned to you, and given support by all library staff.

 Adults with computer expertise are encouraged to apply to teach one-on-one computer classes for the public.
 These classes are offered year-round upon request, depending on the availability of volunteer teachers.
 Contact Krisene Watson at 687-9228 or use the online request to begin the scheduling process.